-Robotic Process Automation (RPA) should generate a large number of jobs in the future and will provide opportunities for both junior individuals and seasoned experts.
+Robotic Process Automation (RPA) should generate a large number of jobs in the future and will provide opportunities for both junior individuals and seasoned experts with years of experience.

-Automation may reduce payrolls for some companies.
-However, RPA will also create a large number of jobs.
-Further, while many of the jobs being eliminated by RPA will be low-pay and tedious, many of the jobs created will be well-paying technical and business process jobs.
+Automation solutions may reduce payrolls for some companies.
+However, RPA tools will also create a large number of jobs.
+Further, while many of the jobs being eliminated by RPA or machine learning will be low-pay and tedious, many of the jobs created will be well-paying technical and business process jobs.

 In fact, the average job in RPA pays around $73,861 annually.
 This is already a great wage and is weighed down a bit by junior positions.
-As the top 10 percent of people working in this field earn over $140,000, there’s plenty of room for advancement.
+As the top 10 percent of people working in this field, such (as senior RPA developers) earn over $140,000, there’s plenty of room for advancement.

 Those working in robotic process automation often focus on designing, implementing, and maintaining RPA solutions.
 Let’s take a look at some RPA jobs and what one’s role might entail.